Avalanfox/Team-Currents-WRO-FE-2026/README.md

 ## Battery Failure

-The battery exploded while it was being charged.
+During development, one LiPo battery was damaged during charging.

-This was one of the major hardware failures during development and made us more careful about LiPo charging and handling.
+This was a major hardware safety failure and made the team more careful about LiPo charging, battery condition and handling.

 ## USB Buck Converter